-- A project has the potential to create a significant transportation environmental impact under CEQA. - A project has the potential to generate daily vehicle miles traveled greater than the Town's General Plan future year VMT projections. - For local transportation analysis, a project has the potential to generate 20 or more new Peak Hour (vehicle) Trips. - A project that is not consistent with the development density established by existing zoning, community plan, or general plan policies for which an environmental impact report (EIR) was certified, per CEQA Statute & Guidelines Section 15183. - A project will alter physical or operational conditions on a Town pedestrian facility, bicycle facility, transit facility or service, or other transportation facility. - An Accessory Dwelling Unit (ADU) of 750 square feet or smaller shall be exempted from the requirements of Transportation Analysis and the Transportation Impact Fees.
+- A project has the potential to create a significant transportation environmental impact under CEQA. - A project has the potential to generate daily vehicle miles traveled greater than the Town's General Plan future year VMT projections. - For local transportation analysis, a project has the potential to generate 20 or more new Peak Hour (vehicle) Trips. - A project that is not consistent with the development density established by existing zoning, community plan, or general plan policies for which an environmental impact report (EIR) was certified, per CEQA Statue & Guidelines Section 15183. - A project will alter physical or operational conditions on a Town pedestrian facility, bicycle facility, transit facility or service, or other transportation facility. - An Accessory Dwelling Unit (ADU) shall be exempted from the requirements of Transportation Analysis and the Transportation Impact Fees.